jkd28/WorldOfSweetsCollab/README.md

  *  Test Load Invalid Game
  **Execution:** Begin the game and answer "Yes" to the prompt asking if you want to load a saved game.
 Select an invalid save file (e.g. type in a filename that doesn't exist, select a save-file from a previous iteration of the WorldOfSweets codebase, etc.)
  **Expected Results:** WorldOfSweets notifies you that it was unable to load the game successfully, and instead starts a new game.

+ *  Test Load Game with Invalid Checksum
+ **Execution:** Start a brand new game, draw a few cards and let some time pass, save the game to file, and exit WorldOfSweets.
+In a text editor, modify the checksum file for the save file you just created (i.e. if you just created a file called "WorldOfSweets Saved Game.ser", there should be a complementary file called "WorldOfSweets Saved Game.ser.chksum" containing the checksum.
+Alter one or more of the numbers).
+Re-open WorldOfSweets and try to load the save file you just saved.
+ **Expected Results:** WorldOfSweets forcibly exits with a `ChecksumValueException`.